 Each faculty (including part-time and adjunct faculty) member's performance must be evaluated and documented according to the institution's policies.
-Evaluation includes teaching effectiveness, scholarly productivity, and service consistent with their appointment.
+Evaluation includes teaching effectiveness, scholarly productivity, and/ or service consistent with institutional evaluation practices.
 Within applicable institutional policies, faculty, students, administration, and others must be involved in the evaluation process.